Home

 What is Your Product Life Cycle?

-And why is it important to understand product life cycle from a small business marketing strategy perspective?
+And why is it important to understand your product's life cycle from a small business marketing strategy perspective?

 For this discussion, consider products and services to be interchangeable.
 Both have life-cycles.
 Also recognize that your small business has its own life cycle.